-If withdrawing from all courses, the withdrawal form must be completed, signed by the Financial Aid Office and returned to the Office of the Registrar.
-The day the student notifies the college of their intent to withdraw is the official date of withdrawal.
+If you are awarded financial aid, please refer to the Return to Tile IV Financial Aid Withdrawal Policy section of the catalog to determine the impact withdrawing from courses may have on your financial aid.
+The day the student notifies the college of their intent to withdraw is the official date of withdrawal..

 Students who do not formally withdraw from a course(s) are liable for all tuition, fees, and associated expenses.
-Students who do not formally withdraw from a course will receive the calculated grade for the course.
+Students who do not formally withdraw from a course will receive the calculated grade for the